richwarner/cairo-erc20/README.md

 Implement a funcion `burn()` that will:

-- take 10% of the amount to be burned and send to the address of the deployer/admin
+- take 10% of the amount to be burned and send it to the address of the deployer/admin
 - burn the rest

 ### Exclusive faucet